 For Nonfiction Picture book Wednesday: Tooth by Tooth

 Books I enjoyed:

-Swatch: The Girl who Loved Color by Julie Denos
+Swatch: The Girl who Loved Color by Julia Denos

 This book is all kinds of bright and beautiful.
 It begs to inspire – numerous rereads, art projects, poems.
 I want to walk outside and give every colour its own special name – like bravest green (which shoots up in March).
 Wouldn’t you like to be a colour collector?